 The purpose of this letter is to confirm our mutual understanding regarding the respective roles, rights and obligations of our companies in connection with the assignment and assumption by Enron Power Marketing, Inc. ("EPMI") of those trading positions presently held by Enron Energy Marketing Corp. ("EEMC") with PG&E Energy Trading--Power, L.P. ("PGET"), as reflected in the Assignment and Assumption Agreement dated as of the date hereof.
 The master agreement between PGET and EEMC and the trading positions thereunder, all of which provide for the purchase of designated amounts of power by EEMC from PGET at various specified times (collectively, the "Assigned Transactions"), will be transferred to EPMI so that EPMI will become the counterparty to these trades with PGET.
 Following such assignment, pursuant to the Settlement, Assignment and Assumption Agreement (the "Settlement Agreement") between EPMI, PGET and Avista Energy, Inc. ("AVISTA"), PGET and EPMI will terminate certain of the Assigned Transactions in consideration of the payment by EPMI of the cash payment specified in Section 7 of the Settlement Agreement and the assignment and conveyance by PGET of certain trading positions held by PGET with AVISTA that serve to hedge, in part, PGET's power delivery obligations to EEMC (which, after the assignment, will be to EPMI).

-As we have discussed, the principal purpose of the assignment by EEMC of the Assigned Transactions to EEMC is to permit, to the extent possible, both (1) the potential netting or offset of certain "out of the money" trading positions that EPMI presently has with PGET with the "in the money" positions represented by the Assigned Transactions in the event of a bankruptcy, insolvency or other similar event involving PGET in which PGET may not be able to fully satisfy its obligations under the Assigned Transactions and (2) the substitution of PGET as the seller of such power with other counterparties (namely Morgan Stanley and/or AVISTA each of whom are obligated to sell power to PGET) whom EEMC and EPMI believe are more creditworthy than PGETTo this end, the Settlement Agreement is intended to effect a substitution of PGET as the counterparty under certain of the trading positions reflected by the Assigned Transactions with what EEMC and EPMI presently believe is a more creditworthy counterparty than PGET--namely, AVISTA (and Morgan Stanley in the event we are able to consummate a transaction with them as well with respect to certain of the Assigned Transactions that PGET has hedged with Morgan Stanley).
+As we have discussed, the principal purpose of the assignment by EEMC of the Assigned Transactions to EPMI is to permit, to the extent possible, both (1) the potential netting or offset of certain "out of the money" trading positions that EPMI presently has with PGET with the "in the money" positions represented by the Assigned Transactions in the event of a bankruptcy, insolvency or other similar event involving PGET in which PGET may not be able to fully satisfy its obligations under the Assigned Transactions and (2) the substitution of PGET as the seller of such power with other counterparties (namely Morgan Stanley and/or AVISTA each of whom are obligated to sell power to PGET) whom EEMC and EPMI believe are more creditworthy than PGETTo this end, the Settlement Agreement is intended to effect a substitution of PGET as the counterparty under certain of the trading positions reflected by the Assigned Transactions with what EEMC and EPMI presently believe is a more creditworthy counterparty than PGET--namely, AVISTA (and Morgan Stanley in the event we are able to consummate a transaction with them as well with respect to certain of the Assigned Transactions that PGET has hedged with Morgan Stanley).
 For purposes of this letter, those AVISTA/PGET trading positions are referred to as the "PGET Purchase Transactions."

-Outside legal counsel that is expert in bankruptcy matters has advised each of our companies that (1) the assignment of the Assigned Transactions from EEMC to EPMI would permit EPMI to legally effect an offset of its out of the money obligations to PGET in the event of a bankruptcy of PGET or other event triggering a termination of the transactions between EPMI and PGET and (2) the transactions contemplated by the Settlement Agreement would be respected by a court despite a subsequent bankruptcy filing by PGET.
+Outside legal counsel that is expert in bankruptcy matters has advised each of our companies that (1) the assignment of the Assigned Transactions from EEMC to EPMI should permit EPMI to legally effect an offset of its out of the money obligations to PGET in the event of a bankruptcy of PGET or other event triggering a termination of the transactions between EPMI and PGET and (2) the transactions contemplated by the Settlement Agreement would be respected by a court despite a subsequent bankruptcy filing by PGET.